ThingsMyMacDoes/Filter-Youtube-Comments/README.md

 Step 1

+create a .txt file with all the words or phrases you want to find in the comments.
+Put each word or phrase on a new line.

 You need to get your own Youtube Data API key and insert it in the Dataloader script.
+If necessary consult YT on how to get an API key

 Run the script and it will ask for a video url

 It will fetch associated comments and download them to a json file

+The json file with all the comments and the txt file with your keywords will be used in the next step

 Step 2